 Assuming the concept design is approved, I would typically put together an estimated costing to give an outline indication of the cost of building the design and, if necessary, make adjustments to bring the design within budget.
 This would be done through informal discussion with landscape contractors, plant suppliers etc.

 The detailed design stage is the production of drawings needed by a contractor to build the garden.
 These include: final masterplan(s), setting out plans, construction detail drawings (walls, hard landscaping etc), lighting, irrigation and finally, planting plans.

-We can oversee the specification and supply of all plants and related materials from delivery onsite through to planting, along with other final stages such as irrigation.
+I can oversee the specification and supply of all plants and related materials from delivery onsite through to planting, along with other final stages such as irrigation.

 Once planting is complete, regular visits are built into the service in order to ensure plants and trees are establishing properly.

 NB.
 Design fees are generally split into two main commissioning stages: Stages 1-4; and then separately 5-9, although this can be tailored where a project needs to be delivered in several phases.